Alexander Maitland (Michigan politician)

 Alexander Maitland (June 20, 1844 – January 1, 1929) was a 32nd lieutenant governor of Michigan from 1903 to 1906.

 Early and family life

 Maitland was born in Kilmarnock, Scotland, in 1844, to James and Barbara (Kerr) Maitland.
 In 1856, the family moved to Hamilton, Ontario, Canada, then later to Hastings County, Ontario, where they engaged in farming.
 Maitland began his schooling in Scotland, and continued it while working on the family farm.
 In 1862, he moved to Galt, Ontario, for work, and then immigrated to the United States in 1864.
-He settled in Negaunee, Michigan, working for the Chicago and Northwestern Railroad.
+He settled in Negaunee, Michigan, working for the Chicago and North Western Railway.
 Maitland married Caroline V. Sterling on June 10, 1874, from Utica, New York.
 The couple had five children: Alexander F., Katherine, Leslie M., Harvey K. and Rena.
 Maitland was a member of the Freemasons and his wife a member of the Order of the Eastern Star.

 Employment

 He later served as general manager of the Iron Cliffs Mining Company and the mining division of Republic Iron and Steel Company, and supervisor for the Cambra and Lillie Mining Company.
 Maitland later served as president of the Black River Mining Company, the North Lake Mineral Land Company and the First National Bank of Negaunee, as well as holding stock in several other banks.
 He is considered one of the pioneer settlers of Michigan's Upper Peninsula.